aolikas/WaterYourPlantsAduino/README.md

    4. Fill with your values Firebase Host and Auth.
 More detailed [here.](https://create.arduino.cc/projecthub/pulasthi-nanayakkara/connecting-esp8266-to-firebase-to-send-receive-data-4adf66)
    5. Next fill userId.
 In your WaterYourPlants App, in a menu click on Account Details.
 There you can find user id.
      <img src="https://github.com/aolikas/WaterYourPlantsAduino/blob/main/Screenshot/Screenshot_user_id.png" width="300" height="200">
    6. Next fill sensorId.
 In your WaterYourPlants App create a Sensor, then click on a Sensor card.
-There you can find user id.
      <img src="https://github.com/aolikas/WaterYourPlantsAduino/blob/main/Screenshot/Screenshot_sensor_id.png" width="300" height="200">
+   7. NodeMcu will be in sleep mode every 10 sec.
+Choose your own time and rewrite ESp.deepSleep function.
+   8. Compile the sketch, be sure that you don't have mistakes.
+   9. In Arduino IDE Tools, click Board and choose NodeMCU in ESP8266 Board.
+   10. Connect NodeMcu via USB, in Tools choose Port.
+   11. Before upload a sketch, ensure that pins D0 and RST are not connected to each other.
+   12. Upload a sketch.
+Check all logs in Serial Monitor - Connecting to WiFi, Firebase, and transferred data.
+   13. After that connect D0 and RST.